0xadada/0xadada.github.io/_posts/2022-10-05-brz-typera-2022-spec.md

 - Drive it to the track & back
 - Make power with 93 Octane

-After a six-month search for a gently used Crystal White Pearl Kouki (2017-2020) BRZ or 86, I found one on the Subaru Certified Pre-Owned web portal in Annapolis Subaru.
+After a six-month search for a used Crystal White Pearl Kouki (2017-2020) BRZ or 86, I found one on the Subaru Certified Pre-Owned web portal in Annapolis Subaru.
 I called them and immediately put down a deposit.
 I rented a car and drove 11 hours on a Friday night, starting at 10pm, arriving at 9am Saturday